Researching Potential Employers

 Employers are looking for candidates who genuinely want to work for them.
 Researching employers will help you determine if they are a good fit with your interests.
 You will want to know the organization’s size, location, branches, practice areas, hiring criteria, and how the organization describes itself.
 Begin by searching for the organization’s website.
 Additionally, be sure to check press releases to learn about recent cases, awards, and publications, and review news articles on legal news sites.
 Alumni, faculty and fellow students who have worked for an employer are also good sources of information.
 Not knowing an employer’s profile, practice and other details makes you a less effective interviewee and may cost you an offer.

-The Moritz Career Services Useful Job/Resources Links is helpful to students looking nationwide.
+The Moritz Career Development Useful Job/Resources Links is helpful to students looking nationwide.

 To watch a video with insight from practicing attorneys regarding researching employers, visit this video page.